Malaysian Armed Forces: Formation of a Marine Corps

-On 10 October 2013, the Minister of Defence, Hishammuddin Tun Hussein, announced plans to establish a marine corps to conduct amphibious operations.
+On 10 October 2013, the Minister of Defence, Hishammuddin Hussein, announced plans to establish a marine corps to conduct amphibious operations.
 The proposed formation was intended to draw personnel from all three branches of the Malaysian Armed Forces, with the core element expected to come from one of the three parachute battalions of the 10th Parachute Brigade (10 PARA BDE), which would have been re-designated as a marine battalion.
 Both the 9th Battalion Royal Malay Regiment (Parachute) and the 8th Battalion Royal Ranger Regiment (Parachute) had previously undertaken amphibious warfare training as a secondary role, including participation in the Cooperation Afloat Readiness and Training (CARAT) exercises with the United States Marine Corps and other joint amphibious exercises with foreign armed forces.

 As of 2025, the plan was most probably scrapped as the absence of marine unit was filled by the 10 PARA BDE.
 In December 2024, around 130 personnel from the brigade were retrained as trainers/instructors in amphibious warfare to trained future brigade's candidates in amphibious warfare.